justonedb/pg-writer/README.md

 ## Overview

-A writer that implements the apendable, flushable and closeable interfaces for appending rows to a PostgreSQL table.
+A writer that implements the appendable, flushable and closeable interfaces for appending rows to a PostgreSQL table.

 A row is constructed by appending column values to it and when the row is full a new row is implicitly started.
 Each column value is appended as a string representation using conventional PostgreSQL number, datetime and array string formats.
 Column values are appended to a row in the column order specified when the writer is constructed.